 The end goal is to show customers that you offer exactly the product that their need.

-Lesson 2: The power of social media
+2. Leverage the power of social media

 Whether you love it or hate it, social media is an extremely powerful tool reach your target audience.
 And this isn’t going to change any time soon.
 There is no point in crafting an awesome, personalized product, if nobody is going to know about its existence.